-Documents subsequent to the international application may be filed with the EPO as receiving Office on paper or electronically or on paper; see GL/PCT-EPO A-II, 1.2.
+Documents subsequent to the international application may be filed with the EPO as receiving Office electronically or on paper; see GL/PCT-EPO A-II, 1.2.

-In the international phase, priority documents and authorisations may not be filed with the EPO as receiving Office by fax or using the EPO Web-Form Filing service.
+In the international phase, authorisations may not be filed with the EPO as receiving Office by fax or using the EPO Web-Form Filing service.